alindeman/upgradingtorails4/text/07_action_controller_and_action_view.markdown

 Any parameters that is not `permit`ted is removed from the hash of parameters passed through **strong_parameters**.
 The model will simply not see it at all.

-Furthermore, in the development and test environments, a message will be logged to the log file and `rails server` output.
-However, no error will be raised: the request will continue.
+Furthermore, in the development and test environments, a message is logged to the log file and `rails server` output.
+However, no error is raised: the request continues.

 @@@ text
 # logs/development.log
-Unpermitted parameters: admin
+Unpermitted parameters: email
 @@@

 I found this lack of an error frustrating in development mode.
 In my Rails 4